Sheikh Hasina: Third term (2014–2019)

 The BNP wanted the elections to be held under a neutral caretaker government and had hoped to use protests to force the government to do so.

+During this time corruption remained rampant.
+The Awami League government allowed politicians, government officials and businessmen to smuggle billions of taka out of the country to Canada, particularly Begum Para, Toronto.

 The period also saw increasing attacks by Islamic extremists in the country, including the July 2016 Dhaka attack which has been described as "deadliest Islamist attack in Bangladeshi history" by BBC.
 According to experts, the Hasina-led government's repression of political opposition as well as shrinking democratic and civic space has created "the space for extremist groups to flourish" and "has generated a violent backlash from Islamist groups."

 In March 2017, Bangladesh's first two submarines were commissioned.
 In September 2017, Hasina's government granted refuge and aid to around a million Rohingya refugees and urged Myanmar to end violence against the Rohingya community.
 The majority of the Bangladeshi people supported the government's decision to provide refugee status to the Rohingya.
 Hasina received credit and praise for her actions.

 Hasina supported calls to remove the Statue of Justice in front of the Supreme Court.
 This was seen as the government bowing down to the pressure of those who use religion for political ends.

-Hasina is a patron of the Asian University for Women, led by Chancellor Cherie Blair, and including the First Lady of Japan, Akie Abe, as well as Irina Bokova, the Director-General of UNESCO.
+Hasina is a patron of the Asian University for Women, led by Chancellor Cherie Blair, and including the First Lady of Japan, Akie Abe, as well as Irina Bokova, the director-general of UNESCO.

 Fourth term (2019–2024)

+Hasina inagurates Dhaka Metro Rail in 2022, one of the major projects commissioned during her fourth term.

 Hasina won her third consecutive term, her fourth overall, when her Awami League won 288 of the 300 parliamentary seats.
 The leader of the main opposition alliance, Kamal Hossain, declared the vote "farcical" and rejected the results.
 Before the election, Human Rights Watch and other rights organisations had accused the government of creating an intimidating environment for the Opposition.
 The New York Times editorial board described the election as farcical and questioned her reasons for vote-rigging, saying that she likely would have won freely.

 The BNP fared extremely poorly.
 Winning only eight seats, the party and its Jatiya Oikya Front alliance have been marginalised to the weakest opposition ever since Bangladesh's post-Ershad democratic restoration in 1991.